macdougt/MLIntroduction/session-4/README.md

 ## 3. Transfer learning

-So far, we improved our accuracy by using CNN instead of NN, and by augmenting our training set with manufactured examples, this allowed us to improve our accuracy to around 80% instead of 68%. but we can do more.
-Our challenge is the fact that we have a small number of training samples which limit our model abilities to extract good features to predict the correct class.
-If we look in tensorflow.keras.applications we will find many pre-built [models](https://www.tensorflow.org/api_docs/python/tf/keras/applications "Applications") targeted for image classification.
-Let's pick one and take a deeper look, we will look at [xception](https://www.tensorflow.org/api_docs/python/tf/keras/applications/xception)
+So far, we improved our accuracy by using CNN instead of NN, and by augmenting our training set with manufactured examples, this allowed us to improve our accuracy to from around 68% to 80%.
+But we can do more.
+Our challenge is the fact that we have a small number of training samples which limit our model's ability to extract good features and predict the correct class.
+If we look in `tensorflow.keras.applications`, we will find many pre-built [models](https://www.tensorflow.org/api_docs/python/tf/keras/applications "Applications") targeted for image classification.
+Let's pick one and take a deeper look, we will look at [xception](https://www.tensorflow.org/api_docs/python/tf/keras/applications/xception).
+No spelling mistake here.

 ### xception model